gregnicotera/Gesture-Controlled-Call-SMS-Messaging/README.md

 We integrated Twilio framework for texts and voice calls with gesture detection on the Leap Motion Controller to send messages and calls simply by making a hand motion.

 ## What is a Leap Motion Controller?
 You might be wondering what a Leap Motion Controller is!
-Well, it's a dongle made by Ultraleap with a USB interface, which means it can be connected right to your phone, although our prototype does run on a PC.
+It's a dongle made by Ultraleap with a USB interface, which means it can be connected right to your phone, although our prototype does run on a PC.
 Here's a picture:

 ![image](https://user-images.githubusercontent.com/42983801/200339170-e450489d-f17b-4c14-9249-ec2e21a0e97e.png)